williamouyang/okta.github.io/docs/resources/apps.md

 id | id of app to update | URL | String | TRUE |
 profile | Updated profile for user | Body | [Application](#application-model) | FALSE |

-*Note: All attributes must be specified when updating an app  __Partial updates are not supported!__*
+> All attributes must be specified when updating an app  __Partial updates are not supported!__

 ##### Response Parameters